abuchmueller/Rpriori/README.md

 Rpriori
 =======

 The goal of `Rpriori` is to create association rules of type X=&gt;Y by using the Apriori algorithm.
-For a more detailed demonstration of how the package works please consider the Demo file in the examples folder.
+For a more detailed demonstration of how the package works please consider the examples.R file in the examples folder.
 This `README` only covers the most important features.

 Installation
 ------------